Modeling in Houdini using VDB SDF volumes

 6. Download OpenCV-contrib files

-OpenCV-contrib is a repository of additional modules and extensions for the OpenCV.
+OpenCV-contrib is a repository of additional modules and extensions for OpenCV.
 We're going to get CUDA modules from it.

 GitHub - OpenCV/OpenCV_contrib - Tags - 4.7.0

-7. Create Build folder
+7. Create a Build folder

 8. Run Cmake